kaylapatt71/KPatterson_WebProj/README.md

 **Getting started**

-To Install site - Click the green button labled "Code" in the repo, in the dropdown menu copy the HTTPS link.
+To Install site - Click the green button labeled "Code" in the repo, in the dropdown menu copy the HTTPS link.
 Once you've done that, right click where you would like to clone the repo to (desktop, file explorer etc), choose Git bash here.
 Type out the command "git bash" and paste the HTTPS link directly after the command.
 Press enter to clone the repo.

 To open project - Once cloned, right click the project folder and select "open with Code" to open the project in VS code.